LincW0/Logisim-Connection-Language/README.md

  Notice: This version is not compatible with code made for versions lower than Beta0.7.1

- Bug notice: Any IDE version before Beta1.3 contain bugs.
+ Bug notice: Any IDE version before Beta1.3 contains bugs.

  For the command line compiler, compile /Compiler/compiler.cpp with gcc.